 Businesses will need to preserve digital records for up to six years.

-Businesses within the scope of MTD for VAT will be required to submit their VAT returns using their compatible software.
+Businesses within the scope of MTD for VAT are required to submit their VAT returns using their compatible software.
 Information will be pulled from the digital records to populate the VAT return.
 There will be a minimum of 9 boxes required to complete the return, although HMRC will permit businesses to include supplementary VAT information as part of a VAT return or voluntary update.

-Under MTD, VAT returns will need to be filed directly through functional compatible software rather than via the Government Gateway with supporting spreadsheets.
+Under MTD, VAT returns need to be filed directly through functional compatible software rather than via the Government Gateway with supporting spreadsheets.